 Construction will take approximately three months, and once operational will require infrequent maintenance only.

 What will the development consist of?

-The development will consist of a number of battery storage units of less than 3m in height and associated electrical infrastructure, surrounded by a 2.4m security fence.
-Nine CCTV camera poles measuring 4.2m high will be erected.
+The development will consist of a number of battery storage units of less than 3m in height and associated electrical infrastructure, surrounded by a 4m security fence.
 The batteries are connected directly to the substation.
-It will look similar to the below.

 What impact will this project have on the surrounding environment?

 In consultation with the Council, Pivot Power has undertaken a range of detailed environmental studies to ensure that no significant environmental effects will arise from the development.
-This includes assessments of ecology and drainage.
+This includes assessments of ecology, noise and drainage.
 A visual assessment has confirmed that the batteries will have minimal visibility from public viewpoints.

 Following submission of the planning application, we will now work with the Council to answer any questions that may arise.

 We are keen to discuss the development and address any concerns that local residents may have.
 If you have any questions about the project please email us at email@example.com.